theothernt/AerialViews/README.md

 * Confirm that Dolby Vision playback works in other apps like Netflix, Disney+, Amazon Prime Video - typically a Dolby Vision logo appears on the TV when this mode is activated

+## Nvidia Shield users

+If your device is running Android 11 (Shield Experience 9+) and you want to play videos from a USB storage device, make sure the following setting is enabled:

+`Settings > Device Preferences > Storage > Scan for
+media automatically`

-## Special note for Fire TV owners
+## Chromecast with Google TV users

+Unfortunately, as of July 2022, an update to Google TV removed user-interface option to set Aerial Views (or any other 3rd party screensaver) as default, or change the screensaver timeout.

+The only way to achieve this is...
+1. Download and install the Android [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) for Mac, Windows or Linux
+2. Enable developer mode on your Android TV device
-The app can be installed and configured, like with any other Android TV device, but the ability to set Aerial Views as the default screensaver has been disabled in the FireOS menus.
+3. Using ADB, connect to your device and run the following ADB command to set Aerial Views as the default screensaver:

-To get around this, you'll have to install a command-line developer tool, run a command - and that's it.
-I would recommend having a look at [this guide over at Nerds Chalk](https://nerdschalk.com/change-fire-tv-screensaver-apple-tv/) for the exact steps.

-Just note that the commands are little different due to a name change in the code, try this instead:

-`adb shell settings put secure screensaver_components com.amazon.ftv.screensaver/.app.services.ScreensaverService:com.neilturner.aerialviews/.ui.screensaver.DreamActivity`
+  <br /><br />`adb shell settings put secure screensaver_components com.neilturner.aerialviews/.ui.screensaver.DreamActivity`

+## Amazon Fire TV users

+Install the app from either the Amazon Appstore or sideload the APK.

+On a Fire TV device there is no user-interface option to set Aerial Views (or any other 3rd party screensaver) as default.

+The only way to achieve this is...
+1. Download and install the Android [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) for Mac, Windows or Linux
+2. Enable developer mode on your Android TV device
+3. Using ADB, connect to your device and run the following ADB command to set Aerial Views as the default screensaver:
-`adb shell settings put secure screensaver_default_component com.neilturner.aerialviews/.ui.screensaver.DreamActivity`
+  <br /><br />`adb shell settings put secure screensaver_components com.amazon.ftv.screensaver/.app.services.ScreensaverService:com.neilturner.aerialviews/.ui.screensaver.DreamActivity`

 ## How remote and local playback of Apple videos works